 - Powered by LPG System

-- Marpol Waste Collection Vessel bases on a robust steel hull.
+- Marpol Waste Collection Vessel is based on a robust steel hull.

 - Marpol Waste Collection Vessel has Twin Engines.